UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 In RStudio open a new plain text file: `File > New File > Text File`.
 Save this in your `~/Practical_6` folder as `runPipeline.sh`.
-Notice that RStudio seems to recognise this as a bash script & will add a little icon to the top of your file.
+Notice that RStudio seems to recognise this as a bash script and will add a little icon to the top of your file.

 At the beginning of this file, add the shebang: